Apply to Camp FFIT (Female Firefighters in Training) and try out firefighting as a career for three challenging fun-filled days!

-Fee subsidies are available through the Recreation Fee Assistance Program for those who qualify.
+- Fee subsidies are available through the Recreation Fee Assistance Program for those who qualify.
 The fee covers all activities, lunch on all three days and a Camp FFIT t-shirt.
 Some safety boots (limited sizes) are available for those participants who are unable to purchase their own.

-- Parents and/ or guardians are invited to attend a tour of the fire training facility on Sunday, October 16, 2016.
+- Parents and / or guardians are invited to attend a tour of the fire training facility on Sunday, October 15, 2017.